Khan/perseus/.changeset/fuzzy-turtles-add.md

 "@khanacademy/perseus": patch
 ---

-Moved analytics callback for expression widget to Renderer to hook on to prevent overfiring
+Added flag to `simpleValidate` call from Renderer to ensure we call analytics on MathInputEvaluated only when the answer is submitted